-The house museum’s period of interpretation is 1820 to 1827, which is the era when we have the most evidence of early residents in the home.
-The documentary cornerstones are two inventories – one taken at the time of Isaiah Davenport’s death and the other taken at the sale of his estate and spanning the years between when the house was nearing completion and Isaiah Davenport’s death.
+The Museum’s period of interpretation is 1820 to 1827, which is the era when we have the most evidence of early residents in the home.
+The documentary cornerstones are two inventories – one taken at the time of Isaiah Davenport’s death and the other taken at the sale of his estate.
+The seven year period spans the time when the house was first listed on the tax rolls until the time of the builder’s death.

 Adelphia Paper Hangings, Milford, New York

 Bob Christian Decorative Arts, Savannah, GA

 Chris Phillips, Savannah, GA

 David Flaharty, Sculptor, Green Lane, PA

 Malcolm Robson, Robson Worldwide Graining, Ltd., Lorton, VA

 Polar Air, Savannah, GA

 Jeff McDonald, Historic Decoration & Restoration, Savannah, GA